jberenike/jberenike.github.io/publications.md

 2010

- Steen, G.J., Dorst, A.G., Herrmann, J.B., Kaal, A.A., Krennmayr, T., and T. Pasma: <a href="https://benjamins.com/#catalog/books/celcr.14/main" target="_blank">A method for linguistic metaphor identification: From MIP to MIPVU.
+ Steen, G.J., Dorst, A.G., Herrmann, J.B., Kaal, A.A., Krennmayr, T., and T. Pasma. <a href="https://benjamins.com/#catalog/books/celcr.14/main" target="_blank">A method for linguistic metaphor identification: From MIP to MIPVU.
 Amsterdam and Philadelphia: John Benjamins.</a>

 # peer-reviewed papers